korningf/arch-ops/dev-ops.md

 When we do a quick version rollout, we won't be changing the os platform.

-What we will want to do is quickly switchfrom the old to the new version.
+What we will want to do is quickly switch from the old to the new version.

 .